rialDave/Streamlabs-Chatbot-Randombeer/README.md

 * [x] Add .gitignore for .csv files
 * [x] check if randuser is already in file then plus 1
 * [ ] fix error when moving written temp file
-* [ ] if not found add new line with viewer name and set to 1
+* [ ] if not found add new line with viewer name and st to 1
 * [x] parse second command: check file for given username and print out value
 * [x] outputting 1., 2. and 3. as "first" "second" and "third" (hopefully low hanging fruits | edit: yeah it was)